Independence ratio and random eigenvectors in transitive graphs: Appendix

-\textbf{Case 2.} \textit{$G$ contains triangles but no two share a common edge.}\\ Since $G$ is vertex-transitive, there must be at least one triangle through every vertex.
+Since $G$ is vertex-transitive, there must be at least one triangle through every vertex.
 We claim that any two triangles must be disjoint.
 If they had two common vertices, then they would share an edge, and if they had exactly one common vertex, then that vertex would have degree at least $4$.

 So we have disjoint triangles in $G$, exactly one through every vertex.
 We claim that there can be at most one edge between two triangles (with one endpoint in one triangle and one in the other).
-Indeed, otherwise we would either have an induced $C_4$ or a vertex with degree at least $4$.
+Indeed, otherwise we would either have an induced~$C_4$ or a vertex with degree at least $4$.

 Let us consider the following graph $G^\ast$.
 To each triangle in $G$ corresponds a vertex in $G^\ast$, and we join two such vertices with an edge if there is an edge between the corresponding triangles.
 It is easy to see that $G^\ast$ will be $3$-regular as well.
-Take a cycle in $G^\ast$ with minimum length $g \geq 3$.
+Take a cycle in $G^\ast$ with minimum length $g \geq3$.
 There is a corresponding cycle of length $2g$ in the original graph $G$.
-It is easy to see that this must be an induced cycle, contradiction.
+It is easy to see that this must be an induced cycle, contradiction. \end{longlist}